-- Documents that refer to your former studies must be presented in original and English translations
+Keep in mind that documents related to your former studies must be presented in original form and as English translations.

-There are typically three applications sessions for students planning to study abroad in Portugal and university courses start either in Autumn or in Spring.
+There are typically three applications sessions for students planning to study abroad in Portugal and university courses start either in autumn or spring.
 While you should always check with the university you are applying to, some general deadlines are:

 - First application deadline: April-May

 Remember that these deadlines vary between institutions and different degree courses at the same university may have different deadlines.
 You will receive an official answer from the university one or two months after the application deadline.

 8. Final steps after receiving your acceptance letter

 Studying in Portugal involves a few extra steps after the application process:

 - Settle your health insurance.
 If you are coming from an EU country, you can use the European Health Insurance Card (EHIC).

 - Apply for a Portuguese student visa if you are coming from outside the EU.